 Hannibal’s vision of military affairs, derived from experience gained alongside his father, stretched over most of the Greco-Roman world of his time.
 His vision gave rise to his grand strategy of conquering Rome by opening a northern front and subduing allied city-states on the peninsula rather than by attacking Rome directly – a kind of proxy war.
 The alpine invasion of Italy was a military operation that would shake the Mediterranean World of 218 BC with repercussions for more than two decades.
 It was a world war in the sense that it involved about three-quarters of the population of the entire Punic-Greco-Roman world and few people living in the Mediterranean were able to escape it.
 Virtually every family in Rome lost a member or members in the swath of destruction brought down on them by Hannibal and his Carthaginian armies.

 Rome took a page from Hannibal’s playbook and invaded Carthage in 203 BC.
 The action placed Hannibal’s homeland in dire threat, and he was recalled from Rome to ward off the new threat.
 His arrival immediately restored the dominance of Carthage’s national guard, which placed him in command.
 The war was so savage and both sides so decimated that by 202 BC, both sides were suing for peace.
 Negotiations were shaky due to Roman allegations of “Punic Faith,” referring to the war-like nature of the North Africans.
-(Keep in mind, Greece and Rome attacked CARTHAGE first!!)
+(Remember, Greece and Rome attacked CARTHAGE first.)

 Rome and Carthage worked out a peace plan whereby Carthage could keep its African territory but would lose its overseas empire.
 Also, Carthage was to reduce its fleet and pay a war restitution to Rome.
 But when Carthage captured a stranded Roman fleet in the Gulf of Tunes and stripped it of supplies, negotiations fell apart.
 Rumors had it that the Romans actually set up the stranded fleet to provoke the Carthaginians.
 Fearing that war was about to pop off again, Hannibal returned to Rome with his army.
 The decisive battle at Zama soon followed, and Hannibal was finally defeated.